-- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given by either (a) Applicable Data Protection Legislation; or (b) absent any such meaning or law, the GDPR. - 2.3 The words "include" and "including" mean "including but not limited to".
+- 2.2 The terms "controller", "data subject", "personal data", "processing" and "processor" as used in these Data Processing Terms have the meanings given in the GDPR, and the terms "data importer" and "data exporter" have the meanings given in the applicable SCCs. - 2.3 The words "include" and "including" mean "including but not limited to".
 Any examples in these Data Processing Terms are illustrative and not the sole examples of a particular concept. - 2.4 Any reference to a legal framework, statute or other legislative enactment is a reference to it as amended or re-enacted from time to time. - 2.5 To the extent any translated version of these Data Processing Terms is inconsistent with the English version, the English version will govern.